-- x86 sysupgrade (sometimes) loses config when kernel partition grows (#1010) - This issue affects upgrades from v2016.2.x and older to the Gluon master only, we hope to fix it before the next major release. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) - Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) - This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)
+• x86 sysupgrade (sometimes) loses config when kernel partition grows (#1010)

+This issue affects upgrades from v2016.2.x and older to the Gluon master only, we hope to fix it before the next major release.

+• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

+• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

+This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-- Fix batman-adv (compat 15) not being able to transmit packages of specific sizes (b7eeef9) - We suspect that this issue was also the reason for the autoupdater/wget hangs observed by many communities.
-Non-Gluon nodes like gateways should be updated to batman-adv 2017.0.1 to get the fix. - Fix build after ftp.all.kernel.org discontinuation (#1059) - Fix high load because of frequent calls of the respondd initscript (9a0aeb9) - The respondd restart triggers added in v2016.2.3 ran a significant portion of the respondd initscript for each router advertisement received.
-This was fixed by a backport of a netifd patch. - x86 sysupgrade fixes (41fd50d, ad37e2b) - This fixes sysupgrade on mmcblk and similar devices.
+• Fix batman-adv (compat 15) not being able to transmit packages of specific sizes (b7eeef9)

+We suspect that this issue was also the reason for the autoupdater/wget hangs observed by many communities.
+Non-Gluon nodes like gateways should be updated to batman-adv 2017.0.1 to get the fix.

+- Fix build after ftp.all.kernel.org discontinuation (#1059) - Fix high load because of frequent calls of the responded initscript (9a0aeb9)

+The respondd restart triggers added in v2016.2.3 ran a significant portion of the respondd initscript for each router advertisement received.
+This was fixed by a backport of a netifd patch.

+• x86 sysupgrade fixes (41fd50d, ad37e2b)

+This fixes sysupgrade on mmcblk and similar devices.